MyEtherWallet/knowledge-base/source/_posts/ens/register-ens-domain.md

 * You will also need a small amount of ETH for [gas][gas].
 We generally recommend `.01 ETH` for 1 - 2 transactions.
 Starting and finalizing ENS auctions both count as a transactions.

 **Step 3.** Head to the Dapps section, to the left of your wallet's overview page (or by clicking the ‘Change’ function at the top right).
-* Here you will see the ‘Register ENS’ option.
+* Here you will see the ‘ENS Manager’ option.
 Click there!

 **Step 4.** Enter your desired domain name to see if it is available.
 * ENS domains must be 7 characters or longer.